jjrmilner/Conditional-Access-Exclusion-Analyser/README.md

 ### Script runs slowly
 - Large numbers of nested groups can impact performance
-- Consider analyzing specific high-risk users rather than all users
+- Consider analysing specific high-risk users rather than all users
 - The script includes progress bars to track status

 ## 🤝 Contributing